Changissnz/selfinterest/README.md

 being the upfront human representation of these disapproved causes.
 The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that are connected to what is believed to be fault, are declared to be guilty.
-Differences, both nuanced and stark, culminated in exacerbation of class war between the aristocrats and the commoners, build-ups in tension that led to armed conflict.
+Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension that led to armed conflict.
 Civilization encourages liberties not found in wartime situations.
 Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image in their desired perfection and scale of recipients to the image.
+The saying, "all war is a symptom of man's failure as a thinking animal" by Steinbeck, is a generalization of the lack of effectiveness from some images projected from human beings, such as those representative of peace, prosperity, and egalitarianism.
+The proponents of physical war no longer see the value in these images, composed of select qualities from the from-oneself, as-is, and what-is of some human beings, and furthermore see no use for pacifist occupations.
+In physical war, the what-is attribute becomes less pertinent than the as-is, and knowledge of the as-is is valuable only for the pragmatics of exacerbating harm to the enemy, as far as death, in other words, minimizing the enemy's instances of from-oneself.